 “If you’re sending a message to others, ‘I’m not holding my space, I’m not firmly planted,’ then other people [find you] negligible.
 It’s not a good way of asserting your own presence,” adds Helgesen.

-And the opposite is just as unhelpful, she continues.
+And the opposite of minimizing is just as unhelpful, she continues.
 This is habit 10, which she calls “too much.”
 Too much what?

 “Too much information, too much disclosure, too much background, too many words,” Helgesen explains, citing research which shows that “women use an average of 20,000 words a day, whereas men use an average of 7,000 words a day.”